ottiram/pyMMAX2/README.md

 ```

 If you want to use the JPype-based integration of the MMAX2 annotation scheme business logic (recommended), you need a current MMAX2 version, which can be downloaded from <a href="https://github.com/nlpAThits/MMAX2">here</a>.
-MMAX2 does not require any installation, and comes with all necessary libraries.
+MMAX2 itself does not require any installation, and comes with all necessary libraries.

 ### Loading and Validating MMAX2 datasets
 The following example uses the streamlined version of the ACL Anthology coref dataset (original available <a href="https://www.aclweb.org/anthology/C12-2103/">here</a>) from the <a href="https://github.com/nlpAThits/MMAX2-Showcase">MMAX2-Showcase</a> project.